guyneh/translator/README.md

 # Translator

-Simple translator that converts a PDF file to a text file and translates it to a different language.
+A simple translator that converts large PDF files to a text file and translates it to a different language using AI models.